 How to Help Someone Who Is Hiding Depression

 There are things you can do if you suspect someone you care about is hiding their depression.
-While you can’t force someone else to get depression treatment or to take medication, showing support and providing a judgment free environment can make them more likely to seek support on their own.
+While you can’t force someone else to get depression treatment or take medication, offering support in a judgment-free environment may encourage them to get help on their own.
 Here are some things you can say to someone with depression.

 Family and friends are in a unique position to support people who are suffering with depression.
 Due to this, many mental health professionals recommend couples or family therapy.
 “Families and friends can be important advocates to help loved ones get through those hard, early stages of having a mental illness.”4